test-this-shit-please/job-junior-javascript-developer-6/README.md

 - You need to use VsCode.
 The whole team uses this IDE
 - You need to use Linux/Macos/WSL.
 We don't work on Windows
 - You need to install Bun.sh: "curl -fsSL https://bun.sh/install | bash"
-- You can use Opera Aria, ChatGPT, Copilot, Goolge, Brain.
+- You can use Opera Aria, ChatGPT, Copilot, Goolge, Brain

 # What are we testing?